adityakalra424/cryptonite_taskphase_adityakalra/Untangling users/Cracking passwords.md

 # Cracking passwords
 ## INTRODUCTION
-In the 3th challenge, we learn how to crack a password using `John the Ripper`.The `John the Ripper` can convert the password hash to find the real value of the password.In this challenge we have to find the password for the `zardus` user, switch to `zardus` and then run `/challenge/run` to get the flag.
+In the 3th challenge, we learn how to crack a password using `John the Ripper`.The `John the Ripper` can convert the password hash to the real value of the password.In this challenge we have to find the password for the `zardus` user, switch to `zardus` and then run `/challenge/run` to get the flag.
 We are given the leak of `/ect/shadow` in the `/challenge/shadow-leak`.I wrote `john  /challenge/shadow-leak` to crack the password for `zardus` user which was `aardvark` then i switched to  `zardus` by typing `su zardus` with the password .then i wrote `/challenge/run` to get the flag.
 ## CODE
 ```bash
 Connected!